Meet the Renew Team:

 Kayla Murray, LMT

-Ali’s most recent passion is to empower people to listen to their own intuition and to assess their personal healing needs through education and workshops.
+I like to support and empower people to listen to their own intuition and to assess their personal healing needs through education and getting in tune with the body.
 I believe through a little education and outside help we can tap into powerful self-care.
 As a provider, she deeply understands anxiety, moods, addiction, and pain.
-Her massage focuses on deep tissue, hot stones, and cupping.
+Her massage focuses on identifying trouble areas in the muscles, postural holding patterns, emotional stresses and work-related muscular usage using various techniques including acupuncture, gua sha, deep tissue massage, acupressure, hot stones, and cupping.
 She loves working with people and gets excited about helping them achieve their optimal health.

 Juliana Lovinger, LMT